-The petitioner is responsible for paying the filing fee and fees associated with hearing notices, copies, and recording documents.
+The petitioner is responsible for paying the fees that have to do with filing, hearing notices, copies, and recording documents.
 In Connecticut, the filing fee for a conservatorship is $250.
 Additionally, the petitioner may want to hire an attorney to assist with the filing of the Petition and the Court will appoint an attorney to represent the respondent.

-The Probate Court may delay or waive some fees and expenses if it finds that those fees would cause a delay or hardship on the petitioner’s part.
-If the petitioner is appointed as the conservator, he or she may be reimbursed for those fees from the conserved person’s assets.
+The Probate Court may delay or waive some fees if it finds that those fees would make it hard for the petitioner.
+If the petitioner is appointed as the conservator, he or she may be paid back for those fees from the conserved person’s assets.

 Who Can Be a Conservator?

-A conservator may be a single individual, a state or municipal official, a non-profit organization, or a business, with the exception of hospitals or nursing homes.
+A conservator may be a single individual, a state official, a non-profit organization, or a business, except hospitals or nursing homes.
 The conservator takes care of the financial and/or personal affairs of a conserved person.

 During the conservatorship proceedings, a secondary conservator may also be appointed.
-If the appointed conservator is unable to perform and resigns, is deemed incapable and is removed as the conservator, or dies, the successor conservator will take his or her place.
+If the appointed conservator is unable to perform, resigns, and is removed as the conservator, or dies, the successor will take his or her place.

 How To End a Conservatorship In Connecticut?

-There are several possible scenarios that lead to the termination of a conservatorship:
+There are several possible situations that lead to the termination of a conservatorship:

 - A conservatorship of the ESTATE can be terminated if the conserved person’s assets are below the asset limits allowed for the state supplement program.
 Currently, the asset limits are $1,600 for an individual and $2,400 for a married couple.
-In which case the conservator of the estate has to relinquish the remaining assets to the conservator of the person or, if there is none, to another suitable person.
+In this case, the conservator of the estate has to let go of the remaining assets.
+Either to the conservator of the person or, if there is none, to another person.

-- The Probate Court can choose to terminate a conservatorship during the annual review.
-Conservatorship reviews are conducted 1 year after the conservator was appointed and every three years thereafter.
-After each review, the court will choose to either continue, modify or terminate the conservatorship.
+- The Probate Court can choose to end a conservatorship during the annual review.
+Conservatorships are reviewed 1 year after the conservator was named and every three years thereafter.
+After each review, the court will choose to either continue, modify or end the conservatorship.

 Can You Appeal a Conservatorship in Connecticut?

-Anyone who has been aggrieved by a probate court’s decision regarding a conservatorship can submit an appeal to the Superior Court.
+Anyone who is not happy with a probate court’s decision regarding a conservatorship can submit an appeal to the Superior Court.
 The appeal deadline is either 30 or 45 days after the date on which the court mailed the conservatorship order.
-The deadline length depends on what type of matter was decided by the Court.

-Filing for a conservatorship of another person is a BIG DEAL! and should not be taken lightly.
-You are essentially holding another person’s life in your hands, whether you are in charge of their finances or personal affairs.
+Filing for a conservatorship of another person is a BIG DEAL!
+You are basically holding someone’s life in your hands.
+Whether you are in charge of their financial or personal affairs.
 As a conservator, you should always have the best interest of the conserved person in mind.
 Always consult an attorney when making significant decisions for the conserved person.